 How to Protect Yourself from WhatsApp Scams?

-Understanding the many kinds of WhatsApp scams and being able to spot them is essential, but It’s preferable if you can stay away from them entirely.
+Understanding the various kinds of WhatsApp sharp practices and being able to spot them is essential, but It’s preferable if you can stay away from them entirely.

 - For instance, if a message claims to be from PayPal, you should long-press the link it contains and check the URL to determine if the internet address corresponds to the PayPal official website.